qiskit-community/may4_challenge_exercises/README.md

 # IBM Quantum Challenge exercises

-> Original versions of the exercises
+Original versions of the exercises in the [IBM Quantum Challenge](http://ibm.co/quantumchallenge)

 ## What's in this repository?

-If you're reading this I hope it it because you already know about the [IBM Quantum Challenge](https://quantum-computing.ibm.com/challenges).
-In this repository you will find a copy of the exercises, some useful hints and a live FAQ we will fill-in as the challenge unfolds.
+In this repository you will find a copy of the exercises in the [IBM Quantum Challenge](http://ibm.co/quantumchallenge), some useful hints and a live FAQ that we will fill-in as the challenge unfolds.

-## How can I solve the exercises?
+## I'm stuck.
+How can I solve the exercises?

-Take a look at the [`hints.md`](https://github.com/qiskit-community/may4_challenge_exercises/blob/master/hints.md) file to receive some advice on how to solve the challenges.
+Take a look at the [`hints.md`](https://github.com/qiskit-community/may4_challenge_exercises/blob/master/hints.md) file for some advice on how to solve the challenges.

 ## I'm having problems running the exercises, what can I do?